venom1270/AdventOfCode-2024/README.md

 ## Day 9

 Disk fragmentation-like task.
 Pretty nice, enjoyed it.
 Had some bugs which took me some time to solve (especiall part 2), but otherwise not that difficult algorithm-wise.
 Still going strong!! 😎😎

+## Day 10

+Finally some recursion!!
+That was quite easy I think I set a personal record 😄.
+I completed both parts even faster than Day 1 😅😅.
+Accidentaly did part 2 first and then was bamboozled why part 1 didn't work - note to myself: LEARN TO READ!! 🚨😅🚨